• Night sky guide

 Night sky guide

-The Night sky guide is a concise guide to the stars of spring, summer, autumn and winter.
+• Seasonal sky maps name the stars of spring, summer, autumn and winter

-The Moon always shows the same face towards the Earth.
-Over the ages the pull of the Earth’s gravity has slowed the Moon’s rotation so that it spins in the same time that it takes to orbit the Earth.
-Although the features remain the same the shape of the Moon changes from night to night as the Sun illuminates it from different angles.
-The Moon goes through its complete cycle of phases in 29 and a half days.
-New Moon is when the Moon lies between the Earth and the Sun, but we see it first as a thin crescent in the evening sky.
-It rises later each evening until Full Moon, which is two weeks after New Moon.
-After this it is best seen in the early morning sky.
+The Moon always shows the same face to the Earth.
+Over time, Earth’s gravity has slowed the Moon’s rotation.
+Now it spins once in the same time it takes to orbit the Earth.
+The features on the Moon stay the same, but its shape changes nightly as sunlight hits it from different angles.
+The Moon’s full cycle of phases takes 29 and a half days.
+New Moon happens when the Moon is between the Earth and the Sun.
+We first see it as a thin crescent in the evening sky.
+It rises later each night until it becomes Full Moon, about two weeks after New Moon.
+After that, it’s best seen in the early morning sky.

 The solar system comprises the Sun and its family of eight planets, plus numerous moons of the planets, minor and dwarf planets, and comets.
 Everything orbits the Sun, taking different times to do so.